Same-sex marriage in Colombia: Legislative proposals

 Days before the vote, the superintendent of the Superintendence of Notaries and Registrations of Colombia, Jorge Enrique Vélez, announced that if the Congress failed to pass the same-sex marriage bill before the 20 June deadline, the Ministry of Justice and Law, led by Minister Ruth Stella Correa Palacio, would prepare guidelines for notaries and judges to conduct "solemn contracts" for same-sex couples.
 On 18 April 2013, the Superintendence presented its own proposal, which sought to set guidelines for the celebration of same-sex couples' "marital unions".
 On 20 June, notaries across the country started performing these unions; however, LGBT activists advised couples not to enter into those contracts because, they said, the framework for a "marital contract" did not exist in Colombian law.
 In the following days, several couples made petitions to judges to have their relationships recognized as a marriage.

-On 24 July 2013, a judge in Bogotá declared a male same-sex couple legally married, after a ruling on 11 July accepting the petition.
-This was the first same-sex couple married in Colombia.
+On 24 July 2013, a judge in Bogotá declared a male same-sex couple legally married, marking the first same-sex marriage in Colombia.
 In September 2013, two judges married two other same-sex couples.
 The first marriage was challenged by a conservative group, and it was initially annulled.
 However, in October, the Bogotá High Court maintained the validity of that marriage.
 The issue of same-sex marriage was once again discussed by the Constitutional Court after the Office of the Inspector General requested that the court invalidate all the marriages.
 A hearing was scheduled for 7 May 2015.
 It was postponed as some judges were not present and a new hearing open to the public occurred on 30 July 2015.
 A verdict was to be reached before 31 August 2015.